 Mechanical regularization in EikoTwin DIC

-With Hooke’s law (2) and the static equilibrim of a solid (3), we then modify the scheme (1) into the following form (4):
+With Hooke’s law (2) and the static equilibrium of a solid (3), we then modify the scheme (1) into the following form (4):

-Thus, the new system is equivalent to minimize a new loss function, linear combination of the image correlation function and the regularization function (see Figure 2).
+Thus, the new system is equivalent to minimizing a new loss function, linear combination of the image correlation and regularization functions (see Figure 2).
 A weighting must be applied to these two functions in order to avoid a too important influence of one of these functions on the measured field.
 This is where the regularization length to be chosen by the user in EikoTwin DIC operates.

 The regularization length in EikoTwin DIC

 In the following, we will discuss different examples.
-These examples are based on virtually generated images, using EikoTwin Virtual, a software developed by EikoSim (see the article on virtual testing with EikoTwin Virtual for more explanations).
-Thus, it is possible to generate relevant images for which we have full knowledge of the geometry and theoretical displacement and strain fields that will be used as reference.
+These examples are based on virtually generated images using EikoTwin Virtual, a software developed by EikoSim (see the article on virtual testing with EikoTwin Virtual for more explanations).
+Thus, it is possible to generate relevant images for which we have full knowledge of the geometry and theoretical displacement and strain fields that will be used as references.

-The regularization length seen as the cutoff frequency of a low-pass filter
+The regularization length is seen as the cutoff frequency of a low-pass filter

 Towards a more mathematical vision of mechanical regularization